CExA-project/CExA-Experimental/README.md

-# CeXA-Experimental
+# CExA-Experimental
-Repository to contain new features developed at CeXA, before their inclusion into Kokkos
+Repository to contain new features developed at CExA, before their inclusion into Kokkos